ubicloud/ubicloud/DEVELOPERS.md

 The `setup_database` task will drop databases if they exist, create databases and then migrate them.

-You can run also run just the migrations to update to the latest schema with rake:
+If you have already setup the databases, and you want to run new migrations to update them to the latest schema:

 ```
 $ rake test_up